elephantscale/es-training-new/terraform/slides/terraform-intro.md

 * Terraform is an open source tool created by HashiCorp and written in the Go programming language
 * The Go code compiles down into a single binary called `terraform`
 * You can use this binary to deploy infrastructure from your laptop or a build server
-    *  you don’t need to run any extra infrastructure to make that happen
+    *  You don’t need to run any extra infrastructure to make that happen
 * The `terraform` binary makes API calls on your behalf to one or more providers
     * AWS
     * Azure